-The Company's finance costs represent interest cost on the Company's debt facilities, including the Revolving Credit Facility, Secured Term Loan Facility and Algoma Docks Term Loan Facility, described in the section entitled "Capital Resources - Financial Position and Liquidity" included elsewhere in this MD&A. Finance cost also includes the amortization of transaction costs related to the Company's debt facilities and the accretion of the benefits in respect of the Company's governmental loan facilities in respect of the interest free loan issued by, and the grant given by the Canadian federal government as well as the low interest rate loan issued from the Ontario provincial government, all of which are discussed below (Financial Resources and Liquidity - Cash Flow Used in Investing Activities) and the unwinding of discounts on the Company's environmental liabilities.
+The Company's finance costs represent interest cost on the Company's debt facilities, including the Revolving Credit Facility, Secured Term Loan Facility and Algoma Docks Term Loan Facility, described in the section entitled "Capital Resources-Financial Position and Liquidity" included elsewhere in this MD&A. Finance cost also includes the amortization of transaction costs related to the Company's debt facilities and the accretion of the benefits in respect of the Company's governmental loan facilities in respect of the interest free loan issued by, and the grant given by the Canadian federal government as well as the low interest rate loan issued from the Ontario provincial government, all of which are discussed below (Financial Resources and Liquidity-Cash Flow Used in Investing Activities) and the unwinding of discounts on the Company's environmental liabilities.

+W April 1 to June April 1 to June

-millions of dollars to June 2022 • to June 2021
+millions of dollars 30, 2022 30, 2021

 Interest on the following facilities

-Revolving Credit Facility C\$ - C\$ 0.5
+Revolving Credit Facility C\$ C\$ 0.5

-Secured Term Loan Facility - 9.4
+Secured Term Loan Facility 9.4

-Algoma Docks Term Loan Facility - 1.0
+Algoma Docks Term Loan Facility 1.0

 Revolving Credit Facility fees 0.8 0.3

-Unwinding of issuance costs of debt facilities and accretion of governmental
+Unwinding of issuance costs of debt facilities and accretion of governmental loan benefits and discounts on environmental

-loan benefits and discounts on environmental liabilities 3.5 3.6
+liabilities 3.5 3.6

 Other interest expense 0.4 0.3

 C\$ 4.7 C\$ 15.1